TungaKundaragi8/Matching_Algo/README.md

   padding: 6px 12px;
 }

-.placeholder-text {
+.placeholder {
-  color: gray;
+  height: 100%;
+  display: flex;
+  align-items: center;
+  justify-content: center;
   font-style: italic;
+  font-size: 16px;
+  color: #999;
 }

 ---

-🔁 Optional Enhancement

-Later, you can add another ag-grid-angular inside the right panel to load accounting periods for the selected group.
+✅ Outcome:

+✔ Resizable split-pane (drag in middle)
+✔ Left: Groups table
+✔ Right: Same table structure (columns/rows) for periods ✔ Initial message until group is selected

 ---

-Let me know if you want the right panel to load a dynamic grid for accounting periods or a form for details.
+Would you like the right grid to dynamically load from an API based on the selected group?
+I can also generate a full Angular + Spring Boot version if needed.